dsillman2000/yaml-extras/README.md

 #
 ```

-> **Note:** There is no safeguard against cyclical imports.
+> **Note (i):** There is no safeguard against cyclical imports.
 If you import a file that imports the original file, it will result in exceeding Python's maximum recursion depth.
+>
+> **Note (ii):** When the leaf files of an import contain mappings, then it is simple to "merge" the metadata keys from the path into the resulting imported mappings.
+However, when the leaf files are scalars or sequences, then the structure of the import results are slightly more contrived.
+The contents of the imports will be under a `content` key in each result, with the metadata keys extracted from the path added as additional key/value pairs in the mappings.

 **Syntax**